ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 # OpenShift UPI Deployment with Static IPs on VMWare Cloud Director

 **Change History:**
+- 2/18/2021:

-- 2/18/2021 - When you create a cluster, the firewall rules and DNAT rule for that cluster are automatically created.
-Airgapped install is now supported.
+   - Airgapped install is now supported.
 You need to build your own mirror.
+   - When you create a cluster, the firewall rules and DNAT rule for that cluster will be automatically created.
+You should probably delete any DNAT or FW rules that relate to any clusters you have previously built.
 If you have previously created a Edge Firewall Rule for ALLOW Internet access for all resources on your vcd network, you probably should delete that rule.
 It will interfere with the new automated Firewall.
 The automation will add Firewall rules for all the VM's that require it when you create a cluster.
+You will need to add a new set of variables in your `terraform.tfvars` file.
+The instructions have been updated to relect this and only create rules for the Bastion server.
+If you create additional servers in your vcd, outside of the automation, you should add internet access to these servers by following the setup instructions for the Bastion.
+   - At the end of the Terraform apply, several (hopefully) useful variables are printed out to help you out.
+Open an issue if you would like more/less/different info listed.

 - 2/14/2021 - Move explanation for our choice to use DHCP for static IP provisioning.
 See https://github.com/ibm-cloud-architecture/terraform-openshift4-vcd/issues/3

 - 2/01/2021 - Added "Experimental Flag" "create_vms_only".
 If you set this flag to true, OCP won't be installed, the vm's will be created and the OCP installer will be loaded to the installer/cluster_id directory.
 There is currently a bug so when you run `terraform apply` the first time, it fails with some error messages after creation of a few VM's but just run `terraform apply` again and it should complete successfully